communitytechnology/communitytechnology.github.io/docs/cck/installing-configuring/_posts/2014-10-14-mesh-hardware-setups.md

 * **(E)** Shows the modem LAN port, which is connected to the router's WAN port.
 There may be multiple LAN ports on the gateway modem, any should work fine.
 * **(F)** Shows the modem connection to the Internet - via DSL, cable, 3G USB adapter, or other type.

-The cable from the modem LAN port should run to the WAN port on the Commotion node.
+The cable from the modem LAN port should run to the WAN port on the mesh router.
 On most outdoor routers, there will be a single port on the unit’s PoE power supply.
 On routers with multiple ports, the WAN port will typically be labeled, and is often a different color - usually blue.
 These examples are shown below:
 ![Gateway ports](/files/Hardware_Setups-Gateway_ports.png)

 The mesh router node connected to the modem should receive an IP address and configure itself as a gateway.
 It will advertise this on the network by default.
 At this point, the user connecting to the mesh node should be able to access the Internet.